Eight of Swords Tarot Card Meaning

 This is a card about second-guessing every word, maybe even worrying about your own thoughts and what they say about you.
 In real world terms this could indicate extremes of social or legal censorship, fears of being cut down for offending a person or group, fears of being cut down for disagreeing.

 This card can also indicate your fears of what others might be saying about you.
 Fears of gossip, criticism, insults.

 Fortitude is the only way to transcend this deadly mix of external and internal limitations.
 Like the Maiden taking the chance of getting mauled by the Lion, the querent must be prepared to enduring pain and disapproval otherwise they will remain trapped and silenced.

 Thus, the card urges you to have the courage to speak up or face down what's being said about you.
 To move and try to get past the swords.
 The longer you stay mute and still, the worse it will get.

 Learn the Eight of Swords tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.